ertdfgcvb/MovingType/README.txt

 -------------------------------------------------------------------------------
 Examples

-A few examples built by students are included with the application: use keys F1 to F7 to load different font sets.
+A few examples mostly built by students are included with the application: use keys F1 to F6 to load different font sets.

 -------------------------------------------------------------------------------
 Extra keys